UD-S24-CISC181/hw8-webez-basics-walkthrough/webez-basics.md

 ```bash
 webez c simple-calculator
 ```

-{: .warning-title }
-> Error: WebEZ Is Not Installed
->
-> If you get an error that says `webez: command not found` or `The term webez is not recognized`, you need to install WebEZ globally.
-You can do this by running `npm install -g @gsilber/webez` in the terminal.

 Just like last time, this will create a new folder in the `src/app` directory with the necessary files for the new component.
 The folder will have the following files: `simple-calculator.component.ts`, `simple-calculator.component.html`, `simple-calculator.component.css`, and `simple-calculator.component.test.ts`.